Professor Jim Wild, PhD

 - Spin exchange optical pumping physics for polarisation of 3He and 129Xe.

 - Measuring and modelling gas flow and diffusion in the lungs; physiological models of alveolar geometry and gas exchange.

 These technical developments have made a clinical impact, we have performed the first clinical studies in the UK with hyperpolarised 3He and 129Xe gas MRI.
 Our research has demonstrated the role of these pulmonary MRI methods in Asthma, COPD, Cystic Fibrosis, Interstitial Lung Disease, Lung cancer and Pulmonary Hypertension.
 Using hyperpolarised gas and proton lung MRI as markers we are evaluating novel pulmonary therapies in collaboration with pharmaceutical companies.
-Our lung imaging methods and models are the basis of patient specific models of lung disease and exacerbation within the EU Virtual Physiological Human Project - Airprom.
-Our pulmonary methods have made a clinical impact on NHS radiological practice in the diagnosis and management of patients from the Sheffield Pulmonary Vascular Disease Unit.
+Our lung imaging methods and models are the basis of patient specific in-silico models of lung disease – insigneo.
+Our pulmonary imaging methods have made a clinical impact on NHS radiological practice in the diagnosis and management of patients from the Sheffield Pulmonary Vascular Disease Unit.
 We are now a national and international referral centre for Clinical Pulmonary Imaging.